gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

 $$ LANGUAGE PLPGSQL;
 ```

-This function `get_height` consumes a coordinate reference system specified (Geo-)JSON object which is named `Point` which in the first step is transformed into the same projection of the raster, namely `EPSG:3035`.
-Afterwards this point (`the_point`) is cross joined with the digital elevation model where they intersect.
-To retrieve the value at this given intersection of the raster it makes use of the function `ST_Value()` which is casted to a numeric and rounded to 2 decimals.
+This function `get_height` consumes a GeoJSON object named `Point` which initially is transformed into the CRS of the raster, here `EPSG:3035`.
+Then this point (`the_point`) is cross-joined with the cells it intersects.
+To retrieve the value at this given intersection of the raster it makes use of the function `ST_Value()` which is cast to a numeric and rounded to 2 decimals.

 Hit enter to store the function in the schema.
 That's it, go ahead an give it a shot: